Animal Control Definition:

-Answer: If you provide care/ food to an animal for longer than 7 days that animal is considered your animal.
-Please call immediately if you have a stray animal show up on your property so you are not considered the owner of the animal.
+Answer: If you provide care / food to an animal for longer than seven days, that animal is considered your animal.
+Please call immediately if you have a stray animal show up on your property, so you are not considered the owner of the animal.

 Answer: Yes, an Owner Surrender for Columbia county residents is $40.00 per animal.
-While here is usually a waiting list please call ahead to be placed on this list.
+While there is usually a waiting list, please call ahead to be placed on this list.
 Typical wait times vary, you are not guaranteed a spot at any time.
-Please attempt to re-home your pet prior to utilizing our services, you can re-home your pet free of charge on this awesome website at rehome.adoptapet.com .
+Please attempt to re-home your pet before utilizing our services.
+You can re-home your pet free of charge on this awesome website at www.rehome.adoptapet.com.
 We can only accept owner surrender once all these steps have been followed and we must have space, if we are out of space in the kennel, we will not take the animal.
-Out of county Owner Surrender requires $100.00 fee per animal, only accepted if space is available, can also be denied at any time per management
+Out of county Owner Surrender requires $100.00 fee per animal, only accepted if space is available, can also be denied at any time per management.

-(The LCHS would prefer to take all the animals and provide them the opportunity to be adopted, however we do not have the space, nor the funding to house every animal that is abandoned, surrendered etc. In some instances, the animals are not adoptable, and a danger to society, therefore cannot be adopted or sent to rescue.)
+(The LCHS would prefer to take all the animals and provide them the opportunity to be adopted.
+However, we do not have the space nor the funding to house every animal that is abandoned, surrendered, etc. In some instances, the animals are not adoptable and a danger to society, therefore they cannot be adopted or sent to rescue.)

-Question: Am I responsible to pay a fee for bringing in an abandoned animal?
+Question: Am I responsible for paying a fee for bringing in an abandoned animal?

 Answer: There is no fee for stray intakes inside of Columbia county, the person bringing an animal in must have a valid id showing residency in Columbia County